 Emma is registered for Anytime Banking but doesn’t use it very often.
 Emma does not use her Contactless card and prefers to use cash.
 Emma takes her cash out twice a week in her local branch and only uses an ATM once a month.
 Emma uses her debit card twice a month and has 6 automated transactions on her account.
 These are made up of her mortgage direct debit, 3 other utility direct debits and two standing orders.

 This is how her fees will break down in a typical month:

 Emma could reduce her fees by:

-Maintaining a cleared balance of €3,000 in her account for each charging cycle so she would only pay the monthly maintenance fee.
+Maintaining a cleared balance of €3,000 in her account for each charging cycle.

 - Taking cash back at point of sale from a participating retailer at €0.20 per transaction or using the ATM (€0.35 per transaction) rather than taking cash at the branch (€0.80 per transaction).

 - Using her Contactless card for transactions under €50 where she sees the Contactless symbol as these transactions have the lowest cost.

 - Registering for Apple Pay or Google Pay to enable her to also complete Contactless transactions via Apple Pay or Google Pay (€0.01).
 Alternatively she can make in-app Apple Pay and Google Pay purchases at a reduced cost of €0.20 per transaction and increasing her debit card usage at a reduced cost of €0.20 per transaction as it is also a safer alternative to carrying cash.